- NEW! FDA Rapid Response Teams YouTube Video (Recommended Google Chrome, Mozilla Firefox, Microsoft Edge)

 - Establish national best practices and tools that can be shared with other states to improve their response to food emergencies.

-- United States Map displaying 21 FDA funded Rapid Response Team cooperative agreement states: CA, CT, GA, IA, IN, KS, KY, MA, MD, MI, MN, MO, PA, RI, SC, TX, UT, VA, WA, WI, WV.
+- United States Map displaying 23 FDA funded Rapid Response Team cooperative agreement states: AR, AZ, CA, CT, GA, IA, IN, KS, KY, MA, MD, MI, MN, MO, PA, RI, SC, TN, TX, UT, VA, WA, WV.

-- NC, NY, and TN participate in a voluntary, non-funded capacity.
+- NC, NY, and WI participate in a voluntary, non-funded capacity.